Trend Micro Enhances AI Safety And Security In NVIDIA Enterprise AI Factories

 Thanks to capabilities including data security, infrastructure posture management, API guardrails, and CI/CD validation, the Trend Secure AI Factory directly supports and reinforces NVIDIA Agentic AI Safety blueprint by:

-Providing guardrails, network protection, and secure AI agent interactions with application users, via Trend Zero Trust Secure Access (ZTSA) AI Service Access

-Strengthening sovereign AI with trusted security controls, via Trend Vision One Sovereign Private Cloud

-Justin Vaïsse, Director General at the Paris Peace Forum: "As AI becomes increasingly embedded in critical systems, its safety and security must be treated as global priorities.
-We welcome the role of companies like Trend in advancing responsible AI by contributing tangible, scalable solutions to multi-actor partnerships.
-This kind of cross-sector collaboration is essential to fostering trust and resilience in the technologies shaping our shared future."
+Justin Vasse, Director General at the Paris Peace Forum: 'As AI becomes increasingly embedded in critical systems, its safety and security must be treated as global priorities.
+We welcome the role of companies like Trend Micro in advancing responsible AI by contributing tangible, scalable solutions to multi-actor partnerships.
+This kind of cross-sector collaboration is essential to fostering trust and resilience in the technologies shaping our shared future.'

 Legal Disclaimer: